FelicienLL/mapbayr/README.md

 bayesian estimation in R. Thanks to a single function, `mbrest()`, you can estimate individual PK parameters from:

-  - a data set of concentrations to fit (NM-TRAN format),
   - a population PK model coded in *mrgsolve*,
+  - a data set of concentrations to fit (NM-TRAN format).

 It was designed to be easily wrapped in [shiny apps](https://shiny.rstudio.com/) in order to ease model-based